 - Time management

 Delivery of training and consultation services is mutally agreed upon by CWTP, the FSD Operations manager, and each district.
-Community partners and other DCD department staff are invited and welcome at the discretion of the district.
+Community partners and other DCF department staff are invited and welcome at the discretion of the district.

 Training for IV-E System of Care Service Providers